Center for Faith-Based and Neighborhood Partnerships (Partnership Center)

 What This Program Offers

-The Partnership Center can provide:
+The Center for Faith-Based and Neighborhood Partnerships (Partnership Center) can provide:

 - Monthly webinars on promising practices and other topics related to opioids

 - Community resources, including toolkits, fact sheets, and other U.S. Department of Health and Human Services (HHS) products, in the areas of mental health, opioids, childhood obesity, and strengthening healthcare systems

 - Tools to locate current HHS providers and services in or near local communities